Kent Hrbek: World Series play

 Some of his most memorable moments were during the 1987 season.
 He hit a career-best 34 home runs to help the Twins win the AL West.

 Hrbek was instrumental in capturing the World Series Championship, although he hit only .208, as he slugged a grand slam in Game 6 off Cardinals reliever Ken Dayley, which essentially sealed the win for his Twins.

 In 1991, he again helped the Twins win the World Series after having a typical Hrbek season (.284, 20 home runs, and 89 RBI).
 The Twins had finished the previous season in last place, as had their Series opponent the Atlanta Braves, which prompted the media to coin the phrase "Worst to First World Series."
 Hrbek's offense turned stale after his home run in Game 1 and he hit only .115 for the series with the one home run and 2 RBI.
 However, in Game 7, with the score still tied 0–0 in the 8th inning, Hrbek executed a very uncommon 3–2–3 bases-loaded double play with catcher Brian Harper which saved the Twins against the Braves' biggest threat of the game.
 The Twins eventually won the game 1–0, with Gene Larkin hitting a bases-loaded single to center field that scored Dan Gladden in the bottom of the 10th inning.

 Hrbek was involved in a controversial play with Ron Gant in Game 2 of the 1991 Series.
-While Gant was coming back to first base after widely rounding the base on a single, it appeared Hrbek lifted Gant off the bag while applying the tag.
+While Gant was coming back to first base after widely rounding the base on a single, Hrbek lifted Gant off the bag while applying the tag.
 Umpire Drew Coble called Gant out.
 Gant angrily disputed the call and had to be restrained when Coble refused to change it.
 The move was later nicknamed the "T-Rex Tag," because of Hrbek's long-standing, but joking nickname, in which he jokingly speculated about a post-baseball career in professional wrestling using the name Tyrannosaurus Rex.
 When the Series moved to Atlanta, Braves fans jeered him, and Hrbek received much hate mail, including a death threat.

 Although he was a key part of both World Series teams, Hrbek was largely ineffective at the plate, hitting just .154 in 24 post-season games with only 3 home runs and 12 RBI.
 Hrbek was one of seven Twins to be part of both the 1987 and 1991 World Series teams.
 The other six were Randy Bush, Greg Gagne, Kirby Puckett, Al Newman, Gene Larkin (who made the winning hit in Game 7 of the 1991 series), and Dan Gladden (who was the runner Larkin scored with that hit).